Καθηγητής Aled Gruffydd Jones

 ‘Culture, “race” and the missionary public in mid-Victorian Wales’, Journal of Victorian Culture, November 2005, 157-183.

-‘Resistance and accommodation in the experience of Christian mission: Welsh Presbyterians in Sylhet, Eastern Bengal, 1860-1940’, in Empire, Identity and Migration in the British World, Kent Fedorowich and Andrew Thompson (eds), Manchester University Press (in press due April 2013).
+‘Resistance and accommodation in the experience of Christian mission: Welsh Presbyterians in Sylhet, Eastern Bengal, 1860-1940’, in Empire, Identity and Migration in the British World, Kent Fedorowich and Andrew Thompson (eds), Manchester University Press, 2014.
 Series Editor, John Mackenzie.

 Indicative list of seminar and conference papers:

-[1984-94: external papers delivered inter alia at the Universities of London, Toronto, Chicago, New York (City University Graduate Centre), State University of North Texas, etc. Also experience of organising international symposia and conferences, eg at AU in 1987, and the Newberry Library, Chicago, in 1988].
+[1984-94: external papers delivered inter alia at the Universities of London, Toronto, Chicago, New York (City University Graduate Centre), State University of North Texas, etc. Also organiser of international symposia and conferences, eg at AU in 1987, and the Newberry Library, Chicago, in 1988].

 ‘Implementing the “moral strategy”: the Conservative Press in nineteenth-century England’, Media History Seminar, Institute of Historical Research, London, March, 1994.